Parser

 (satisfy pred lbl)

 consumes one byte if pred holds, otherwise fails empty.
+When the predicate rejects a byte, the error's unexpected field is populated with the byte that was seen.

 sep-by